Who Is Uketsu?

 The child's room had only one door, not the double vestibule of the Tokyo house.

-On the first floor, there is a bizarre retrofitted triangular room with large windows that are blocked by walls, making the room completely useless.
+On the first floor sits a bizarre retrofitted triangular room.
+It has large windows, walls block those windows, and the room is completely useless.
 It occupies space that previously opened onto the garden.

-Kurihara identifies the triangular room’s function: it was built over a section of the garden after the original building was completed.
+Kurihara identifies the triangular room's function.
+Somebody built it over a section of the garden after the original building was complete.
 Below it, in what used to be open ground, is an excavated cellar used to store intact bodies.
 No garage needed.
 The cellar is the cold storage.

 Then the Author visits the empty Tokyo house and speaks to a neighbor.
-The family’s name was Katabuchi.
+The family's name was Katabuchi.
 They had a beloved one-year-old baby named Hiroto.
-They fled suddenly after the neighbor’s husband spotted something at a window: a pale, strange boy, approximately ten years old, sitting in the parents’ bedroom window late at night.
+They fled suddenly after the neighbor's husband spotted something at a window.
+He saw a pale, strange boy of about ten years old.
+The boy sat in the parents' bedroom window late at night.

 She confesses.
 She is Yuzuki Katabuchi.
 The woman in the murder house, the mother of Hiroto and warden of X, is her estranged older sister, Ayano.